 There is no specific amount we can tell you to use, as each person is an individual and different, so the amounts will vary.
-You can always increase the amount at any time if you are not seeing results, or decrease the amount if you are having adverse effects.
+You can always increase the amount at any time if you are not seeing results, or decrease the amount if you are having unwanted effects.
 Experiment and see what amount works best for you individually.
-We have found that the amount of clay used is not as important as making sure that the affected area comes into contact with Pascalite, and a person can use smaller amounts than you would think to get good results.
+We have found that the amount of clay used is not as important as making sure that the affected area comes into contact with Pascalite, thus a person can use smaller amounts than you would think to get good results.
 More is not necessarily better.

-How Do I Use and or Apply the Pascalite Clay?
+How Do I Use and/or Apply the Pascalite Clay?

 How Does it Work?